-You’ll want to check with your flight school to see what their cancellation policy is around illness.
+You’ll want to check with your pilot school to see what their cancellation policy is around illness.
 At this time, you’ll hopefully find most flight schools very accommodating.

 When you get to your lesson, if your instructor appears sick you should one, ask them if they are in fact sick, and two, consider postponing your flight until they feel better or switching to a different instructor until they feel better.

 Before you begin your usual preflight, take a couple of minutes to wipe down the plane with antibacterial wipes.
 Wipe down every surface of the interior you are likely to touch.
 This includes the yoke, throttle controls, seat belt, handles, etc.